Updated: Oct 8

 When Disney produced fairy tale movies before his passing in 1966, they featured the same kind of formula thriving the story.
 Similar to the Grimm Brother’s versions, Disney films usually involve a heroine desperately in need of outside help.
 However, Disney films did not show the same violence or harshness.
 Instead, it had romantic themes, cheery music, and some comic relief that all followed with the villain dying and there being a happy ending.
 Disney’s version presented a shiny revision from the unpleasant realities that were previously addressed in the earlier tales.
 This is because this is what the “paying public”, especially children, wanted during the time.
 In the late sixties and seventies, there was a rising interest in women’s rights.
 During the time when the Equal Rights Amendment gained approval in the United States, Disney movies were increasingly criticized.
 That is when the passive princess emerged in the form of an empowered teenage mermaid who took charge of her own life and did not listen to anyone, including her father.
 That was in 1989 and two years later, we were introduced to a beautiful bookworm named Belle, who tamed the beast and became the new idol for girls everywhere.
 This reworking of the female protagonist echoed the, at the time, current feelings about femininity, shaping the attitudes of young female fans worldwide.

-Fairy tales today have become full-length animated, and even live action movies.
+Fairy tales today have become full-length animated and even live-action movies.
 Rather than written stories, this is the new standard.
 Fairy tales that were written by authors like the Grimm Brothers had a deeper meaning, lessons, and morals that appeared in the text.
 “If fairy tales have been a social gauge through the ages, then today’s tales suggest that Western society has shifted even further from supporting biblical values and principles to embracing the concept of relative morality and self-sufficiency” (Abler, The Moral of the Story).
 According to Zipes, fairy tales have served a meaningful social function for both compensation and revelation.
 They reveal the gap between truth and falsehood in our immediate society.

 The assumption that women belong in a specific type of role was created by not only men but women too.
-Psychologists have performed experiments to study this concept by observing groups mixed of girls and boys.
+Psychologists have performed experiments to study this concept by observing groups mixed with girls and boys.
 They would ask the groups to write the words “female” and “male” and then list job occupations and personality traits for those genders.
 Secretary, assistant, and housework would be categorized under the word “female”, meanwhile, under the word “male” occupations such as a lawyer, and CEO would appear.
 In the personality traits, dominant traits fell under the male said and comforting traits were considered feminine.
-This showed that this culture viewed women as soft and need of support.
+This showed that this culture viewed women as soft and in need of support.
 This is most likely due to the books and movies we grew up learning from and idolizing the characters.
 After taking a closer look at the themes and characters that appear in these children stories created this shift in ideas.
 There are stories that support the idea of capable women, yet those are not the ones that are popularized.